Skills & Training

 Chiltern Chamber regards the development of skills and young people in the region, as a precondition of building for sustainable economic growth in the area.

 The Chamber supports skills development in various ways:

 - Through the activities of Committee members

 - By sharing and disseminating information relating to skills, training and vocational education

 - By encouraging our members to participate in work experience schemes

-- By its support of certain initiatives, such as the inaugural Bucks Skills Show
+- By its support of certain initiatives, such as the annual Bucks Skills Show

 We have Committee members involved with Bucks Thames Valley LEP (Bucks Skills Hub), the Opps in Bucks initiative, Young Enterprise, and local schools.
 We have welcomed groups of students to some of our networking evenings.

 Do you want to talk to us about skills and training initiatives?
 Please contact Vee Bharakda or Jackie Campbell.